Check out our review of Udacity to learn more about their offerings, costs, and student reviews.

 What does Udacity do?

 The mission of Udacity is to democratize education by offering higher education opportunities that are accessible, flexible, and economical.
-Udacity offers aspiring learners across the globe the opportunity to participate in—and contribute to—some of the most exciting and innovative fields in the world, such as artificial intelligence, blockchain development, VR, robotics, and much more.
+Udacity offers aspiring learners across the globe the opportunity to participate in—and contribute to—some of the most exciting and innovative fields in the world.

 Who is Udacity for?

 People with a commitment to learning thrive in Udacity classes.
 Their unique learning model enables them to engage with their students more than a lot of other online classes.
 Udacity students’ goals range from learning a new hobby to advancing their skills to changing the type of work that they do.

 What does Udacity cost?
 How much work is involved?

 Udacity provides a lot of free resources.
 Usually, the introduction classes to most of their tracks can be accessed by just giving them your email address.
 But, they are typically pushing their students towards the nanodegree programs so that they can get the full content.
 These programs range in cost from $599 to $1,199, which can be paid in monthly installments.

 Students who sign up for Udacity courses, especially the nanodegree programs, should be ready to put in work.
 In fact, they should consider it similar to a Master’s program.
 Most of these degree programs require some sort of background knowledge in order for students to be successful.
 But, students do not need to apply or show that they have this before joining the program.